SEHHxrc/tea/tea_python/README.md

 # tea_python
-Implement with python(ctypes is used to calcuate)
+Implement with python(ctypes and struct are used to calcuate)